-- 9.2.3 The NPPF and the PPG specify that applications for development proposals greater than 1 ha in area, or located in Flood Zone 2 or 3, should be accompanied by an FRA that identifies and assesses all forms of flooding to and from the development.
-A FRA should demonstrate how these flood risks will be managed so that the development remains safe throughout its lifetime, taking into account the vulnerability of the proposed development and the potential impact of climate change on risk. - 9.2.4 The aim of this study is to undertake a FRA that is appropriate to the nature and scale of the Proposed Development, which determines existing flood risk at the Site and arising from the Proposed Development, and, where required, recommends suitable mitigation measures. - 9.2.5 The objectives of this report are to: - Collect and review existing information relating to the flood risk posed to the Proposed Development from all sources (e.g. fluvial, tidal, surface water, artificial, groundwater, drain and sewer flooding); - Consult with the EA and Lead Local Flood Authority (LLFA) in relation to flood risk and their requirements for management of any risk; - Assess the flood risk to the Proposed Development under existing and post-development conditions (taking into account climate change); and - Outline any mitigating measures needed to ensure the Proposed Development and its occupants will be safe for the lifetime of the development and to meet the requirements of the NPPF.
+- 9.2.7 The objectives of this report are to: - collect and review existing information relating to the flood risk posed to the Proposed Development from all sources (e.g. fluvial, tidal, surface water, artificial, groundwater, drain and sewer flooding); - consult with the EA and Lead Local Flood Authorities (LLFAs) in relation to flood risk and their requirements for management of any risk; - assess the flood risk to the Proposed Development under existing and post-development conditions (taking into account climate change); and - outline any mitigation measures needed to ensure the Proposed Development and its occupants will be safe for the lifetime of the development and to meet the requirements of the NPPF.